 Dionisio Gutiérrez To Receive The XI Enrique V. Iglesias Award From His Majesty King Felipe VI Of Spain, As Granted By CEAPI On Tuesday, June 3

-SEVILLE, Spain, June 6, 2025 /PRNewswire-HISPANIC PR WIRE/ -- Dionisio Gutiérrez, President of Fundación Libertad y Desarrollo, has been awarded the XI Enrique V. Iglesias Award for the Development of the Ibero-American Space in recognition of his outstanding civic and business career in the region.
+SEVILLE, Spain, June 6, 2025 /PRNewswire/ -- Dionisio Gutiérrez, President of Fundación Libertad y Desarrollo, has been awarded the XI Enrique V. Iglesias Award for the Development of the Ibero-American Space in recognition of his outstanding civic and business career in the region.

 Dionisio Gutiérrez, President of Fundación Libertad y Desarrollo, has been awarded the XI Enrique V. Iglesias Award for the Development of Ibero-America